aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/protect-and-unprotect-worksheet/_index.md

 The example below shows how to protect a worksheet with a password.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectingWorksheet-ProtectingWorksheet.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectingWorksheet-ProtectingWorksheet.java" >}}

 After the above code is used to protect the worksheet, check the protection on the worksheet by opening it.
 Once you open the file and try to add some data to the worksheet, the following dialog is displayed: